kidanger/Drystal/doc/api.rst

    .. lua:method:: add_color(at_lifetime, minr, maxr, ming, maxg, minb, maxg)

       Adds a random color at a desired particle's lifetime.

+   .. lua:method:: set_texture(tex: Surface)

+      Sets the texture of the particles.
+By default, the system doesn't have texture, particles will be represented by colored squares.

    .. lua:method:: set_position(x: float, y: float)